 With the ever-increasing rates for drunk drivers in Hillsborough County and consistently being ranked near the worst in Florida for DUI crashes, the Hillsborough County State Attorney decided to take a different approach.
-Andrew Warren introduced the RIDR program in 2018 and it may be of great benefit for you if you qualify.
+Andrew Warren introduced the RIDR program in 2018, and it may be of great benefit to you if you qualify.

 To qualify for this Florida diversion program, certain pre-requisites must be met, including:

 If you’re looking into the DUI diversion program, keep in mind that each case is handled individually.
 Other circumstances during or after the event may influence the decision on the matter, and the State Attorney’s Office (SAO) will decide who is eligible to participate in the RIDR Program.
 The state attorney particularly looks at how you treated the officer on the night of your arrest.
 If you were rude or disrespectful, it may take a special approach to qualify you for the RIDR program.

 Even if you think you may not be eligible, it’s recommended you elicit the help of an experienced law attorney, as certain cases may be accepted under the right circumstances.
 At The Denson Firm, we understand you want to know what the potential consequences are for a drunk driving conviction and your options.
 Florida laws are complex and different factors can impact the severity of your potential consequences.
 But we can help.